SymfonyCasts/symfony7/sfcasts/owning-inverse.md

-# Owning Inverse

-Coming soon...

-## The Two Sides of Relationships: Owning and Inverse
+# The Two Sides of a Relation: Owning vs Inverse

 Here's a fun fact that's bound to make you the life of any party: Every relationship in Symfony can be viewed from two different angles.
 Let's take